All truth passes through three stages.

 Arnulf has always continued to expand his knowledge in as many ways as possible including courses, workshops, conferences and seminars.
 He is an avid readers of books (you know, those things made of paper and cardboard where you have to actually flip a page over to be able to read it.
-You can sometimes still find them as decoration in large shelves along the walls, why not dare taking one of them off the shelf and peek your nose in?).
+You can sometimes still find them as decoration in large shelves along the walls.
+Try to consider taking one of them off the shelf some day, peek your nose in it and read...).

 In his real life Arnulf is a Buddhist practitioner.
-He met his Lama in 2003 and has since received more than 250 formal teachings and spent several months in mostly silent and sometimes solitary retreats.
+He met his Lama in 2003 (or he met me, who knows?) and has since then received more than 350 formal teachings through the Ngakde Shedrup and spent several months in mostly silent and sometimes solitary retreats.
 He spent countless hours contemplating the teachings and meditates every day.
 He gives private introductions to meditation and Buddhist philosophy.
 Ask him if you want to know more.